 Sometimes, the use of a fixed grid generates an over-approximation which covers all the space.
 This is evident the case of the first example (center) where every edge has a non-zero outward component in some dimension.
 To obtain the desired result, we have changed in these cases the rounding rule, that is, we push a face to the nearest grid unit and not necessarily outward.
-The price paid is that the resulting polyhedron is no longer an over-approximation of the reachable set.
+Consequently, the resulting polyhedron is not guaranteed to be an over-approximation of the reachable set.
 Using a variable grid is another way to solve this problem.
-Note that the optimization of f_e is much cheaper computationally in the linear case.
+Note that the optimization of $f_e$ is much cheaper computationally in the linear case.

 Figure 5.14: Reachable sets of linear systems of type: 1) Center, 2) Node, 3) Saddle and 4) Sink.
 The white rectangles are the initial sets.

-Linear Systems in \mathbb{R}^3

-In Figure 5.15 one can see the reachable set of a 3-dimensional system with starting from the initial region $[-0.025, 0.025] \times [-0.1, 0.1] \times [0.05, 0.07]$.
+Linear Systems in $\mathbb{R}^3$ starting from the initial region $[-0.025, 0.025] \times [-0.1, 0.1] \times [0.05, 0.07]$ .